maciekgajewski/tracing-presentation/presentation.md

 * This is output of cat's self maps -0 list of mapped memory regions
 * the first 2 columns are address ranges in process'es space
-* the last 2 columns is offset and path of a mapped file
+* the 4th and last columns are offset and path of a mapped file
 * This is exactly what we need
 * All we need is such file for the traced process
 * We can either use PID and go to /proc/$PID/maps if the process is still alive